 Before bringing home your kitten, here are some essential items you will need:

 Did you know?
-Rufus & Coco have a range of bundle packs with essential items that are especially selected for new kitten parents!
+Rufus & Coco has a range of bundle packs with essential items that are especially selected for new kitten parents!

-To make life for pet parents easier we have gathered some of the major essentials into ready to go Bundle Packs.
-These packs are not only super convenient but at 20% off they’re extremely cost effective for new fur parents.
+To make life easier for pet parents, we have gathered some of the major essentials into ready to go Bundle Packs.
+These packs are not only super convenient but at 20% off, they’re extremely cost effective for new fur parents.
 Shop all our bundles here.

 Many people assume that cats are low maintenance.
 However, cats (especially kittens!) are very inquisitive creatures and do require a high level of attention and daily enrichment.
 Without those, they can easily get bored, which can result in destructive behaviours such as scratching your couch or chewing the carpet.
 Therefore, ensure that you provide your kitten with plenty of interaction with yourself and through toys.

-Sharing your life with a kitten is such a fun time, enjoy every moment!
+Sharing your life with a kitten is such a fun time, so enjoy every moment of it!
 Share in their curious antics and watch as they become an important part of the family.